- That '70s Show:

 - Batman TV Series Live Action: Those who have seen Vincent Price as Egghead and heard what the Narrator called him will probably get a kick out of what this song calls Vincent Price's character in a certain animated movie with mice many years later, or vice versa!

 - "The Penguin Goes Straight" has Penguin plotting to become Mayor of Gotham for nefarious purposes.
-Hmmm...
-Where have we heard that before?
+Thank God Gotham never falls for that nefarious scheme ever again.

 - During a Season 3 episode Batman reveals a mini-Batphone that for all intents and purposes is similar to a modern cellphone.